sv222/cloud-engineer-interview-questions/README.md

 - **AWS Cloud9:** Cloud-based integrated development environment (IDE).
 - **AWS Cloud Development Kit (CDK):** An open-source software development framework to model and provision your cloud application resources using familiar programming languages.
 - **AWS Serverless Application Model (SAM):** An open-source framework that makes it easy to build, deploy, and manage serverless applications on AWS.
 SAM applications are made up of AWS Lambda functions, Amazon API Gateway APIs, and other AWS resources.
-- **AWS SDK:** A collection of software development kits (SDKs) that you can use to access and manage AWS services (for variaty of programming language).
+- **AWS SDK:** A collection of software development kits (SDKs) that you can use to access and manage AWS services (for a variaty of programming language).
 - **AWS Amplify:** A collection of tools and services that makes it easy to develop mobile and web applications.
 - **AWS Lightsail:** A virtual private server (VPS) service that provides developers with a simple and affordable way to launch and manage virtual servers in the cloud.
 - **AWS AppSync:** A fully managed service that makes it easy to build serverless, real-time applications (GraphQL API).